-- 13. Sensor Type: This setting is used for selecting the type of economizer sensor used EN (Enthalpy) or DB (Dry Bulb).
+- 14. Sensor Type: This setting is used for selecting the type of economizer sensor used EN (Enthalpy) or DB (Dry Bulb).
 The appropriate sensor must be connected and selected for economizer operation.
-This setting is configured at the factory during production testing for the appropriate sensor type. - 14.
+This setting is configured at the factory during production testing for the appropriate sensor type. - 15.
 ECONO Set: This setting is used to set the economizer setpoint at which the economizer is allowed to operate for cooling.
 When setting 13 is set for EN (Enthalpy), the selections are A= 73F, B=70F, C=67F, D=63F and E=55F all at 50% relative humidity.
 The A-E selections will only be available when setting 13 is set to EN (Enthalpy).
 When setting 13 is set for DB (Dry Bulb), the selection is from 20F to 105F in 1F increments.
-The 20F-105F range will only be available when setting 13 is set to DB (Dry Bulb). - 15.
+The 20F-105F range will only be available when setting 13 is set to DB (Dry Bulb). - 16.
 MIN POS: The MIN POS setting is for setting the minimum position of the economizer or motorized damper.
 When set above 20 (2vdc) the damper will remain open to the selected position at all times, hence minimum position.
-The adjustable range is from 20 (2vdc) to 100 (10vdc) in 1vdc increments. - 16.
-W2 Speed: This is an independent setting for the speed at which the Indoor blower will operate upon a request for W2 (Electric heat) via Digital Input or Modbus.
+The adjustable range is from 20 (2vdc) to 100 (10vdc) in 1vdc increments. - 17.
+W2 Speed: This is an independent setting for the speed at which the Indoor blower will operate upon a request for W2 (Electric heat) via Digital Input or MODBUS.
 The default setting for the W2 speed is 100% of maximum speed.
-The speed may be adjusted from 70-100% in 1% increments to meet desired airflow requirements. - Note: Adjusting the speed too low will result in increased supply air temperatures in electric heat mode. - 17.
-Dehum Speed: This is an independent setting for the speed at which the Indoor blower will operate upon a request for HUM (Dehumidification) via Digital Input or Modbus.
+The speed may be adjusted from 70-100% in 1% increments to meet desired airflow requirements.

+Note: Adjusting the speed too low will result in increased supply air temperatures in electric heat mode.

+- 18. Dehum Speed: This is an independent setting for the speed at which the Indoor blower will operate upon a request for HUM (Dehumidification) via Digital Input or MODBUS.
 The default setting for the Dehum speed is 80% of maximum speed.
-The speed may be adjusted from 60-100% in 1% increments to meet desired airflow requirements.
+The speed may be adjusted from 60-100% in 1% increments to meet desired airflow requirements. - 19.
+Pulse Reheat: This setting allows the dehumidification output "RH" to be cycled On and OFF based on the Dehum Supply temperature setpoint.
+The Options are Y= Yes or N= No and the default is Y.